 Arclabs strives to have job placement for all our graduates.
-A job preparation course is taught in the 280, 400, 900, and 1300 hour programs.
+A job preparation course is taught in all programs, excluding seminars.
 Resume writing and interview skills are reviewed with all students.
 Arclabs' administration assists graduates in preparing resumes, conducting employment searches, attending interviews, and preparing for employers' weld tests.

-Prospective employers are invited to graduation and given time to interview graduates.
+Prospective employers are invited throughout the program and to graduation and given time to interview graduates.
 Resumes are provided to students for interviewing.
 A job seekers board is located at each school for students to review open positions.
+Previous students have been employed in manufacturing, oil & gas, aerospace, boilermaker, and iron worker positions.